typpos/fractorium/Data/BuildGuideMacOSX.md

 ./build.sh
 ```

-Run the binary from the release folder:
+Running the binary from the release folder:

 ```
 cd ..